Kidney stone disease: Vitamins

 The evidence linking vitamin C supplements with an increased rate of kidney stones is inconclusive.
 The excess dietary intake of vitamin C might increase the risk of calcium-oxalate stone formation.
 The link between vitamin D intake and kidney stones is also tenuous.

 Excessive vitamin D supplementation may increase the risk of stone formation by increasing the intestinal absorption of calcium; correction of a deficiency does not.

 Pathophysiology

 Small crystals formed in the kidney.
-The most common crystals are made of calcium oxalate and they are generally 4–5 mm.
+The most common crystals are made of calcium oxalate, and they are generally 4–5 mm.
 Staghorn kidney stones are considerably larger.
 1. Calcium and oxalate come together to make the crystal nucleus.
 Supersaturation promotes their combination (as does inhibition.)
 2. Continued deposition at the renal papillae leads to the growth of the kidney stones.
 3. Kidney stones grow and collect debris.
 In the case where the kidney stones block all routes to the renal papillae, this can cause extreme discomfort and pain.
-4. The complete staghorn stone forms and retention occurs.
-Smaller solids that break off can become trapped in the urinary glands causing discomfort.
+4. The complete staghorn stone forms and retention occur.
+Smaller solids that break off can become trapped in the urinary glands, causing discomfort.
 5. Displaced stones travel through the ureter.
 If they cannot be broken down, they must be physically removed by a surgeon.